-In 2019, a review of ABP's estate was undertaken by an environmental consultant, Future Ecosystems.
+In 2024, a review of ABP's estate was undertaken by environmental consultants.
 This review provided the following information for the GT and Albany regions:

 - A regional overview (situation analysis diagram) of key conservation values and assets; - Current status/condition and threats of these values; - Opportunities/challenges and key management strategies; and - Identification and mapping of HCV and important waterways and wetlands.